 Sleep is such a blessing.
 So many people are increasingly challenged by sleeplessness.
 I was motivated to help others with their sleep, as i suffered for years from insomnia, without having any real idea about how to work with it.
 My experience with medication was of little use.
 A more holistic approach was needed.
-Now, thankfully, apart from the odd day my sleep is relatively normal.
-So I offer help not only from the training i have received, but also from my own experience.
+Not only did i approach different ways of working with the night time hours, i also invested a lot of time training in how to help others with similar issues.
+Now, thankfully, my experience of sleep is one of settling into one of nature’s great gifts with all of its healing benefits.

 Although the reasons for insomnia are unique for everyone, it is most often the case that there is a root cause.
 There are sometimes medical reasons, but most often life has thrown up something that has resulted in an inbalance that shows up in the discomfort of irregular sleep.
 It is important to acknowledge that something is causing the stress that results in lack of nourishing sleep..
 This is a first step towards healing.

 Engaging with this healing process is about developing the skills yourself to invite better sleep.
-For sleep to be sustainably restored it is essential that the sleep deprived person takes on responsibility for creating a change themselves.
+For sleep to be sustainably restored it is essential that a person with disturbed sleep takes on responsibility for creating a change themselves.
 My job is to work with you so these skills can be developed.
 Restoring sleep is very rarely about applying a quick fix and then carrying on living exactly as before.
 Since many of the causes of sleeplessness derive from the quality of life, this is a valuable journey in itself.

 There are two main approaches to work with insomnia.
 The first is to map lifestyle as it effects sleep and the sleep patterns themselves.
 There needs to be an approach which is tailored to each individual.
 Together we develop strategies which work for you.
 We look at the night time experience itself and suggest different ways of approaching it.
 We also look at the general pattern of the day, including our environment, our nutrition and our exercise.
 The insomniac needs to be prepared to make changes that can be tried out to assist the sleep pattern.
 Much of this work is based on the findings of sleep science and how it can help us.